Artisan Faucets Review & Rating Updated: 03/08/18

 The company stops short, however, of an outright declaration that its products are made in the U.S. Such a declaration would attract the attention of the Federal Trade Commission whose "Made in U.S.A" rules are enforced with hefty fines.
 The fact that Artisan does not explicitly claim "Made In U.S.A." status for its sinks and faucets tells us for certain that its products are not, in fact, made in U.S.A.

-The sinks are still available, but the faucets. made by Lota International Co., Ltd. (China), have disappeared from the market as of the date of this review.
+Frigidaire sinks are still available but the faucets. made by Lota International Co., Ltd. (China), have disappeared from the market as of the date of this review.

-In 2010 the U.S. Department of Energy initiated an action against Artisan Manufacturing Corp., Inc. to assess a civil penalty for failing to fire the required statement to the DOE certifying that its faucets met the water conservation standard imposed by the Energy Policy and Conservation Act.
+Enforcement Actions: In 2010 the U.S. Department of Energy initiated an action against Artisan Manufacturing Corp., Inc. to assess a civil penalty for failing to file the required certification that its faucets met the water conservation standard imposed by the Energy Policy and Conservation Act.
 The company entered into a compromise agreement5 to avoid a potential half-million dollar civil penalty.
-It does not appear to have learned from the experience as the company does still does have the required certifications on file as of the date of this report.
+Artisan has since complied with the certification requirement.

-If you have had an experience with an Artisan faucet, — good, bad or indifferent — that you would like to share, please drop us a note or post a comment below.
+We are continuing to research the company.
+If you have experience with Artisan faucets, good, bad or indifferent, we would like to hear about it, so please contact us or post a comment below.